pnggroup/libpng/projects/vstudio/readme.txt

 For conditions of distribution and use, see the disclaimer and license in png.h

-This diretory  contains support for building libpng under MicroSoft VisualStudio 2010.
+This directory  contains support for building libpng under MicroSoft VisualStudio 2010.
 It may also work under later versions of VisualStudio.
 You should be familiar with VisualStudio before using this directory.